Energy & sustainability

 When you switch on the button on the wall, light

 energy spread in the room and over the pages as photons, covering your needs at the moment.
-This happens because electrical energy is past through a lamp and cables, causing them to warm up slightly, as electrical energy is convered to
+This happens because electrical energy is past through a lamp and cables, causing them to warm up slightly, as electrical energy is converted to

 thermal due to friction as the electron moves through them.
-If the system is off-grid, the electricity is likely comming from a battery, which means chemical energy.
+If the system is off-grid, the electricity is likely coming from a battery, which means chemical energy.
 The battery could perhaps have been charged up during the day from PV-panels (photo voltaic) on the wall or roof, meaning light energy from the sun.

 #E2 THERMAL ENERGY - HEAT & COLD

 One of the most important types of energy for humans, especially in colder climates such as around the Baltic Sea, is thermal.
 Thermal means that the energy is considered as heat, and we will here look into thermodynamics = different ways that thermal-energy acts, with examples from our bodies and our houses through thermodynamics.